Handball at the 2021 SEA Games

 The Handball tournaments at the 2021 SEA Games took place from 6 to 22 May 2022 in Vietnam.
 Indoor handball for men and women, and beach handball for men were contested.

+Indoor handball returns to the SEA Games after it was last held in 2007.
+This is also the first time that indoor handball and beach handball events were held in the same edition.

 A women's beach handball event was planned but was cancelled due to lack of entrant teams.